 atomic intelligence operations helped shape both Central Asia and

-the Agency, even now, will neither confirm nor deny his existence.
+Agency, even now, will neither confirm nor deny his existence.
+A riveting

-reveals the extraordinary still-classified missions that sent Mackiernam
+the extraordinary still-classified missions that sent Mackiernam and

-and his partner, Frank Bessac, into the heart of the Cold War." -
+his partner, Frank Bessac, into the heart of the Cold War." - Liner

 Webmaster note: Doug Mackiernam

 was first husband of Peggy Hlavacek noted in book review